What Is Conversation Intelligence Software?

 5. Jiminny

-Jiminny offers conversation intelligence with AI-powered analysis and coaching features for sales and customer success teams.
+Jiminny offers conversation intelligence and revenue intelligence for sales and customer success teams.
 The platform captures calls and meetings, then scores conversations against playbooks while highlighting coachable moments for manager review.
+Jiminny's tagline: "Turn conversations into revenue with AI."

 Teams use libraries and playlists to scale best practices across the organization.
 Managers build curated collections of successful calls organized by topic, objection type, or deal stage, then share these playlists with reps for self-guided learning.
 CRM integrations align recordings and insights with opportunities and accounts for cleaner reporting and deal inspection.